Red, White & Royal Blue: Reception

 The novel received generally positive reviews, especially for its representation of a gay relationship.
 Kirkus Reviews said that "McQuiston's strength is in dialogue" and their "rich, well-drawn characters" and Publishers Weekly called Red, White & Royal Blue an "extremely promising start".
 The Nerd Daily said the novel was "an absolute gem" and praised McQuiston's "exquisite care" in creating their characters, awarding it a ten out of ten.
 The Hoya also reviewed the novel positively, noting its "distinctive millennial humor" and the "spectacular supporting characters".
 It was noted, however, that the plot was not necessarily realistic.

 The novel was included in the New York Times Bestseller list in June 2019.
 McQuiston said they were "blown away" by the response to the novel and have discussed the potential for a sequel.
 Red, White & Royal Blue won a 2020 Alex Award and the 2019 Goodreads Choice Awards for Best Romance and Best Debut.
+It was one of New York Public Library's Best Books of 2019.

 The 2021 Swedish Netflix television series Young Royals was compared to Red, White & Royal Blue due to the similarity of some of the plot points.

 In August 2023, the novel was added to the Library of Congress LGBTQ+ collection for preservation in the library.
 In a December 2023 interview with Forbes, McQuiston reflected on the possibility of a sequel, saying "I would love to see more too.
 I think that's all I can say about that".

-The LA Review of Books considered McQuinston's story a work of literary activism, addressing topics such as heteronormativity and the concealment of identity.
-The review believes putting the romantic escapade on a national stage was a choice by McQuinston that emphasized the normalization of queer relationships.
-Furthermore, the review found McQuinston's approach to the concept of "coming out" both challenging and applicable to queer people, offering a more precise interpretation.
+The LA Review of Books considered McQuiston's story a work of literary activism, addressing topics such as heteronormativity and the concealment of identity.
+The review believes putting the romantic escapade on a national stage was a choice by McQuiston that emphasized the normalization of queer relationships.
+Furthermore, the review found McQuiston's approach to the concept of "coming out" both challenging and applicable to queer people, offering a more precise interpretation.
 Additionally, the review noted that readers of "Red, White and Royal Blue" felt the book was a way to assimilate queer relationships into the cliché of "cheesy" romance novels.
-Queer readers examined McQuinston's work as a form of protest that highlighted queer people as a community capable of experiencing both frivolous and heart-wrenching love stories.
+Queer readers examined McQuiston's work as a form of protest that highlighted queer people as a community capable of experiencing both frivolous and heart-wrenching love stories.

-Despite positive reviews in the LA Review of Books, Red, White, and Royal Blue also received a hostile review in Pop Culture Happy Hour.
+Despite positive reviews in the LA Review of Books, Red, White, and Royal Blue also received a hostile review in National Public Radio's Pop Culture Happy Hour.
 They found the book to be a "queer romance for straight people," and identified the book as catering to a heterosexual audience despite the book falling under queer literature.
 Furthermore, reviewers at Pop Culture Happy Hour found the book to be steering away from the simplicity of queer romance and towards the politicalization of LGBTQ relationships.